Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe.md

 ## CAN

 Connect the 4-pin CAN and power connector to a source of 5V (e.g. an IO port on the Duet 3 mainboard), connect the CAN to the CAN-FD bus.
-If just using an SZP and a mainboard with no tool boards or other Duet 3 expansion boards CAN can be connected directly to the CAN port on the mini 5+ or other mainboard.
+If just using an SZP and a mainboard with no tool boards or other Duet 3 expansion boards, CAN can be connected directly to:
+* the two-pin KK CAN connector on the Duet 3 Mini 5+
+* the RJ11 CAN1 port (not CAN0) on Duet 3 Mainboard 6HC and 6XD

+For further information on CAN connectivity, see [CAN connection](/User_manual/Machine_configuration/CAN_connection)

 #### Terminating resistor

-There is a solderable jumper on the back of the SZP to set the termination resistor, if it is to be the last board on the CAN-Fd bus.
+There is a solderable jumper on the back of the SZP to set the termination resistor, if it is to be the last board on the CAN-FD bus.
 ![termination_resistor.png](/duet_boards/duet_3_can_expansion/duet_3_szp/termination_resistor.png =200x)